Quantitative Languages Defined by Functional Automata: Introduction

 In this paper, we study automata in which an integer weight, or a pair of integer weights, is associated with each of their transitions.
 From those weights, an (accepting) run $\rho$ on a word $w$ associates a sequence of weights with the word, and this sequence is mapped to a rational value by a {\em measure function}.
-We consider four different measure functions\footnote{We do not consider the measure functions {\sf Min} and {\sf Max} that map a sequence to the minimal and the maximal value that appear in the sequence as the nondeterministic automata that use those measure functions can be made deterministic and all the decision problems for them have known and simple solutions.}: $(i)$ \Sum computes the sum of the weights along the sequence, $(ii)$ \Avg returns the mean value of the weights, $(iii)$ \Dsum computes the discounted sum of the weights for a given discount factor $\lambda \in \rat\cap ]0,1[$, and $(iv)$ \Ratio is applied to a sequence of pairs of weights, and it returns the ratio between the sum of weights appearing as the first component (rewards) and the sum of the weights appearing as the second component (costs).
-The value associated with a word $w$ accepted by $A$ is denoted by $L_A(w)$.
-While \Sum and, to some extent, \Avg are known because they can be seen as operations over a semiring of values \cite{Mohri09}, the case of \Dsum and \Ratio are less studied.
-Those two measures are motivated by applications in computer aided verification and synthesis, see for example~\cite{AlfaroFHMS05,BloemGHJ09}.
+We consider four different measure functions\footnote{We do not consider the measure functions {\sf Min} and {\sf Max} that map a sequence to the minimal and the maximal value that appear in the sequence as the nondeterministic automata that use those measure func\-tions can be made deterministic and all the decision problems for them have known and simple solutions \cite{ChatterjeeDH10}.}: $(i)$ \Sum computes the sum of the weights along the sequence, $(ii)$ \Avg returns the mean value of the weights, $(iii)$ \Dsum computes the discounted sum of the weights for a given discount factor $\lambda \in \rat\cap ]0,1[$, and $(iv)$ \Ratio is applied to a sequence of pairs of weights, and it returns the ratio between the sum of weights appearing as the first component (rewards) and the sum of the weights appearing as the second component (costs).
+All those measures are motivated by applications in computer aided verification and synthesis, see for example~\cite{AlfaroFHMS05,BloemGHJ09}.
+The value associated with a word $w$ is obtained by combining all the values of the accepting runs on $w$ with a particular operation (usually max or min).
+The value of $w$ is denoted by $L_A(w)$.

+\textbf{Contributions} Classical results on weighted automata consider operations over semirings: the value of a run is obtained as the multiplication of the values along its transitions, and the values of all runs on the same input word are combined with addition \cite{Droste_Kuich_Vogler_2009}.
+Since we focus on functional automata, all the accepting runs have the same value, and so we do not need addition.
+Whenever it is possible, we phrase our results in the general framework of functional group automata, i.e. automata whose transitions are weighted by elements of a group.
+In particular, \Sum, \Avg, and \Dsum can be seen as operations over a group.
+For \Ratio however, we always need different techniques, and leave its encoding in terms of a group operation as open.

+We first show that functionality is decidable in \textsf{PTime} for group automata (operations on group elements are assumed to be computable in polynomial time).
+This implies that functionality is \textsf{PTime} for \Dsum automata and generalizes known results for \Sum and \Avg automata.
+By using a pumping argument, we show that functionality is in \textsf{CoNP} for \Ratio-automata.